roblanf/phypapers/README.md

 8. In the window that's now open, click the 'Post content' tab.
 9. Click the 'post body' tick box (this will post abstracts too, which is fine on tumblr where there's enough space for them).
 10. Click 'save' in the bottom right.
 11. Now visit www.tumblr.com.
 Click the cog symbol at the top.
 Then on the right click 'Notifications'.
 Use the settings here to turn off all email notifactions from this blog (if you want).

-## A few thoughts

-### Making things easier for people to ignore
-It might be an idea to put a short prefix onto each different feed.
-On phy_papers I'm experimenting with adding prefixes before preprints to let people know what servers they're from, e.g. "arxiv" for those from arxiv.
-This might be helpful because typically arxiv papers are more math oriented than other papers, which will affect peoples interest (in both directions!).
-To do this, just edit your sources in dlvr.it (hover over the source and click the pencil).

-### Update frequency
-It's interesting to consider what settings might work best for your sources in dlvr.it: how often to collect data, and how often and how many tweets to post at a time.
-You don't want to obliterate your followers feeds with new papers, and in general twitter works best with frequent but small posts spread over the day (note that your followers could be in any timezone).

-Here's my suggestion.
-PubMed is going to be your busiest feed, so let's look at that.
-First, go back to your search in pubmed.
-If it's a simple search, you'll be able to see a bar chart at top right, telling you how many papers per year you can expect.
-For 'phylogen*' there were up to about 14K papers each year for the last couple of years.
-That's up to about 40 papers per day.
-But there will be some variance in that, I imagine that there are peaks when a new issue of e.g. MPE is published.

-So here's my suggestion:

-  Feed update period: every 30 minutes
-  Max items per post: 1
-  Max items per day: 250
-  Trickle: Newest first

-These settings should trickle new papers in to people's without being disruptive, and do so over the course of the day (i.e. hitting all timezones).
-Using 'Newest first' means that on busy days with more than the 48 maximum number of papers (2*24*1) you'll start to build up a store of papers to trickle out on quieter days.

-### Tweak, revise, repeat
+### 8. Tweak, revise, repeat

-Last thing - make sure you follow your own feed, and if it seems like it's posting rubbish, go tweak the search terms.
+Make sure you follow and check your own feed.
+If it seems like it's posting rubbish, go tweak the search terms.
 For example, I noticed that the search above, using 'phylogen*' in pubmed, gathers all sorts of papers that just happen to have estimated a phylogenetic tree.
 That's not what I want, since the focus of most of those papers is often nothing to do with phylogenetics.
 So I revised my searches to be more specific.
 I now use this:

 phylogenetics OR phylogenomics OR "phylogenetic analysis" OR "phylogenomic analysis" OR "phylogenetic analyses" OR "phylogenomic analyses" OR "phylogenetic methods" OR "phylogenomic methods" OR phyloinformatics OR "phyloinformatic analysis" OR "phyloinformatic analyses" OR "phyloinformatic methods" OR "phyloinformatic methods"

 Long and unwieldy, but more precisely targeted to my interests, and less likely to fill mine and other people's streams with content we're not interested in.

 If you find any mistakes or omissions in this document, raise an issue on the github page and I'll fix it.